 12. CCS RECORD KEEPING

-12.1 Supervised contacts are recorded by the supervisor on a standardised Record of Supervision Contact Form.
-The referring agency will receive an e-mailed copy of this within fourteen days of the contact.
-Our paper copies are held in a locked filing cabinet within a secure office.
+12.1.
+Supervised contacts are recorded by the supervisor on a standardised Supervised Contact Report.
+The referring agency will receive an e-mailed copy of the report.
+CCS aim to send this within fourteen days of the contact.
+We do not hold paper copies of the report; any paper documentation is held in a locked filing cabinet within a secure office.

 13. CONFIDENTIALITY AND ACCESS TO RECORDS